EllaBrands/stanDev/Stan-3-Density-Notation-and-Increments.md

 Deprecate (not eliminate) existing functions.

 ##### Discussion

-We should think of PMFs as PDFs.
+* We should think of PMFs as PDFs.

+* For inverse CDF, is the argument in (0, 1), or is it log odds or log prob?

-Andrew suggests we should only supply the log functions where relevant and drop the "l" suffix, so that's
+* Andrew suggests we should only supply the log functions where relevant and drop the "l" suffix, so that's

 scale   | PDF   | CDF  | CCDF  | diff of CDFs
 --------|-------|------|-------|-------------